Dingugu/AE-Antenna_shape_designer/README.md

-This is the code for Auto-Encoders assisted Reflectarray design.
-The trained model and simulation project will be uploaded once the paper is accepted.
+This is the code for Auto-Encoders assisted Antenna shape design.
+The trained model and simulation project will be uploaded soon.